NERC-CEH/cehmet/README.md

 Manuscript elements
 -------------------

 -   Recent developments in `rmarkdown`, `knitr` and `rticles` packages greatly faciliates using vignettes as full manuscripts.
-The above step adds only a basic HTML templated vignette.
-This package includes a template for a latex/pdf manuscript using these tools.
-The actual template appropriate for a project may be better selected from (possibly my fork of) the `rticles` templates.
+The above step adds only a basic HTML cehmetd vignette.
+This package includes a cehmet for a latex/pdf manuscript using these tools.
+The actual cehmet appropriate for a project may be better selected from (possibly my fork of) the `rticles` cehmets.